AVER343/evalaunch/docs/Performance_Accessibility.md

 ## Performance Optimizations, WCAG Compliance, and Keyboard Navigation

 ### Overview
-The eVALaunche website is built with performance and accessibility as core priorities, ensuring fast loading times and usability for all users.
+The eVaLaunche website is built with performance and accessibility as core priorities, ensuring fast loading times and usability for all users.

 ### Performance Optimization